Submit A formAfter Hours Contact

 2. Developing Arguments

 You must be prepared to argue why your freedom is necessary for preparing the defence, keeping employment, or caring for your family.
 It is important to show any weaknesses in the prosecution’s case and discuss the likely penalty if you are found guilty.
+If you are considering entering a guilty plea, mention how this may positively influence the court's assessment of bail and could result in a more lenient sentence.

 3. Supporting Documents